LogtalkDotOrg/logtalk-for-vscode/README.md

 Changes to spy points via user-typed queries in the integrated terminal are not reflected in the VSCode display of current breakpoints.
 A particular case is when, at a leashed port, you enter the `n` command to turn off debugging: a quick way to restore all the breakpoints still defined using the VSCode GUI is to select the "Run" menu "Disable All Breakpoints" followed by "Enable All Breakpoints".

+The "Variables" and "Call Stack" panes in the "Run and Debug" sidebar are populated with data from unification ports.
+This is an incomplete implementation that is expected to be improved in the future.
+The "Watch" pane is currently not supported.

 VSCode usability issues that affect debugging support:

 - VSCode "Run" menu "New Breakpoint" > "Triggered Breakpoint..." item doesn't make the data available to language extensions.
 See above for the workaround.
 - VScode "Toggle Activate Breakpoints" button in the "Run and Debug" pane doesn't generate an event that can be handled by extensions.
 - VSCode doesn't support disabling menu items that are not supported by language extensions.
 - When the "Run and Debug" pane is closed, selecting the "Run" menu "New Breakpoint > Function Breakpoint..." item doesn't open the pane to show the new breakpoint text insertion box.
-- The "Variables", "Watch", and "Call Stack" panes in the "Run and Debug" sidebar are currently not supported.
-VSCode doesn't allow extensions to hide these built-in debug views.
-Users can right-click on the sidebar header and uncheck these panes to hide them manually.

 ### Testing support